JeremyPorquez/Ubuntu_Timer/readme.md

 ## List of important files

+1. /etc/systemd/system/restart.service

-1. /etc/systemd/system/restart.service - The service that calls the restart script
+    The service that calls the restart script.

+2. /etc/systemd/system/restart.timer

-2. /etc/systemd/system/restart.timer - The timer that calls restart.service.
+    The timer that calls restart.service every 5 seconds.
 They should have the same filename except the extension.

+3. /home/reboot.sh

-3. /home/reboot.sh - The reboot and ping shell script
+   The reboot and ping shell script

 ## Installation